bencwallace/slox/README.md

 of jlox ports.
 4. Its functional nature makes it natural for writing an interpreter or compiler.

-## Design notes

-* Pattern matching with case classes and sealed traits replaces the visitor pattern as well as uses of `instanceOf`.
-* Lox values are stored as `Value` objects rather than `Object` objects.
-* The `Scanner` and `Parser` are implemented as tail-recursive functions.
-* Binary operator parsers are implemented using a single higher-order function.

 ## Conclusion

 Scala is truly an ideal language for implementing an interpreter, taking advantage of both